pyroscope/pyrocore/docs/advanced-queue.rst

-It runs in the background parallel to rTorrent and has its own scheduler to run automation jobs similar to rTorrent's ``schedule`` command — one of the jobs does start stopped items in a controlled fashion, that is the queue manager part.
+It runs in the background parallel to rTorrent and has its own scheduler to run automation jobs similar to rTorrent's ``schedule`` command — one of the jobs is to start stopped items in a controlled fashion.
+That is the queue manager part.

 Besides the queue manager, the most important job type is ``TreeWatch``.
 It reacts to file system events (via ``inotify``) to load new metafiles on the spot,